 For some teenagers, adolescence is a whirlwind of emotions.
 This can be an equally confusing time for parents who wonder what happened to their previously happy child.
 If your teenager is going through a difficult time, you may have questions about how best to help.
 But how do you know if your teen is experiencing typical teenage angst or a serious mental health concern?
-If there is something deeper going on, what are the best teen therapy options available?
 We’ll help you answer these questions and more.

 It will not always be obvious if your teenager is struggling.
 However, there are a few key indicators that something deeper is going on.
 Three common signs include self-harm, substance abuse, and suicidal ideation.